A woman lays flowers on the casket of a loved one who died a wrongful death.

 1. Ensure Your Immediate Safety and Well-Being: After the incident, make sure you and other family members are safe.

-2. Request the Accident Report and Related Records: Obtain the official police report, medical records, and any documentation connected to the accident.
+2. Request the Accident Report & Related Records: Obtain the official police report, medical records, financial records, and any documentation connected to the accident.
 These can serve as valuable evidence in a potential wrongful death claim.

 3. Avoid Speaking Directly With Insurance Companies: Insurance adjusters may contact you quickly, often before you’ve had time to process your loss.
 Avoid giving statements or signing anything until you’ve spoken with an attorney who can protect your interests.